*lifts storm shelter door, peers out*

 Although I may indulge in a rum and coke.
 I think I earned it.

-Posted on September 7, 2020, in Belaurient Publishing, historical, Paranormal, Shadow of the Swan and tagged historical romance, New Release, paranormal romance, romance novel, Shadow of the Swan, vampire romance.
+Posted on September 7, 2020, in Belaurient Press, Historical, Paranormal, Shadow of the Swan and tagged historical romance, New Release, paranormal romance, romance novel, Shadow of the Swan, vampire romance.
 Bookmark the permalink.
 2 Comments.